gcanti/fp-ts/docs/modules/FilterableWithEffect.ts.md

 ---
-title: FilterableE.ts
+title: FilterableWithEffect.ts
 nav_order: 27
 parent: Modules
 ---

-## FilterableE overview
+## FilterableWithEffect overview

-`FilterableE` represents data structures which can be _partitioned_ with effects in some `Applicative` functor.
+`FilterableWithEffect` represents data structures which can be _partitioned_ with effects in some `Applicative` functor.

 Added in v3.0.0